Kristina standing in front of a photo of the NSHCC with a VR headset

 Over time, Kristina discovered that the GI was more about using interactive and immersive technologies to “address research or community-driven problems, and not so much about ‘games’ themselves per se.”
 Kristina had seen digital and non-digital games used to both “great positive and negative effect” in the classroom and wanted to create an educational virtual reality (VR) experience “for a social justice-oriented project.”
 This is when “Digital Oral Histories for Reconciliation: The Nova Scotia Home for Coloured Children History Education Initiative” (DOHR) was conceived.

-The DOHR curriculum uses a restorative justice framework to share survivors’ oral histories through a VR experience that allows students to walk through a digital representation of the NSHCC while listening to survivors recount what happened within the walls.
+The VR portion of the DOHR curriculum features the stories of three former residents of the NSHCC, Gerry Morrison, Tony Smith, and Tracy Dorrington-Skinner who recount their experiences from within the virtually constructed learning environment.
+These former residents are “vocal leaders of the community” as heads of the advocacy organization Victims of Institutional Child Exploitation Society (VOICES) a critical driver of the Restorative Inquiry.
+The DOHR curriculum uses a restorative justice framework to share survivors’ oral histories through a VR experience that allows students to move through a digital representation of the NSHCC while listening to survivors recount what happened within its walls.

 How did DOHR begin?

 The origins of DOHR are not typical for an academic project; Kristina’s 11-year-old nephew, Owen, interviewed Tony Smith – one of the former residents of the NSHCC – for a school project.
 Tony thought that Owen’s questions were much more insightful than any he had ever received from a journalist in all his years of advocacy work.
-The interview was an “intergenerational, intercultural, conversation about the lived experience of racism” between Owen and Tony.
-Kristina wanted to find a way to offer that type of special perspective-altering conversation to other students.
+This “intergenerational, intercultural, conversation about the lived experience of racism” between Owen and Tony was something Kristina wanted other students to be able to experience.

 Gerry Morrison wearing a VR Headset